aeternity/protocol/CHANNELS.md

 through the network would lock up significantly more funds and most likely also incur a higher forwarding fee.

-The hub and spoke model would have a number of big hubs, which would be involved in most routes through the network.
+In the hub and spoke model would have a number of big hubs, which would be involved in most routes through the network.
 These hubs would be tightly connected and offer highly available and short paths for most users at the price of a loss of privacy.

-## Incentives in channels
+## Incentives

+Operating a channel takes at least two on-chain operations and therefore has a base amount of fees is required and this fact could be abused by a malicious peer.
+If the on-chain balance of an honest peer is less than

+To discourage malicious behaviour, a successful slashing of a channel closing, forfeits the malicious party's funds to the slasher.

+## Artefacts

+What should the outcome of a state channel be?
+The simplest answer would be a change in on-chain balances of participants but it could also be desirable to use state channels as a poor man's MPC and have a contract with a non-empty state as the result on chain.

+## Fees

+If we consider state channels to be long lived objects, then problems can arise around the handling of fees, that need to be paid for on chain transactions.

+Given that all parties need to sign of everything, a malicious party could potentially black mail a peer under some circumstances.
+If fees come from the channel balance, then one might end up in situations, where the channel balance is lower than the fee required for miners to pick up the transaction.
+The upshot here is, that the black mailed peer would lose less coins than the cost of an on chain transaction, which should not be a lot.
+If the fee instead comes from the account sending the transaction, then that account might end up without enough coins and thus possibly end up with insufficient funds to close the channel.
+This could potentially be worse since the channel might hold significant funds.

+Under these circumstances it seems deducting fees directly from the channel balance as part of its closing seems like the most sensible approach.

+To avoid this situation, a peer should consider halting any interactions if on-chain fees reach a point, where the fees required to close a channel in a timely manner approach the balance of the channel.

+## High level overview

+Participating in a state channel requires two nodes to be able to communicate with each other.
+Throughout this document we are going to assume that this happens via TCP/IP.
+The process of discovering the `IP_ADDR:PORT` pair of a remote node is not covered in this document and assumed to happen out of band, unless both of them are already part of the state channel network, where nodes can announce their identities `(IP_ADDR, PORT, ID)`.

+To open a channel, two nodes first establish a connection.
+If they already have an open channel, then creating a new one can be done via the same connection, using a new `temporary_channel_id` and multiplexing the messages.

 ## Protocol